akx/react-wheely/README.md

 # react-wheely

-A mouse-driven wheel component for React.js.
+A mouse and touch driven wheel component for React.js.

 ## Development and Storybook